-Don’t you dare just stay at the resort.
+Don’t just stay at the resort.
 Fiji is an island nation with a rich Polynesian culture to discover, breathtaking island landscapes and arguably more dramatic seascapes.
-There’s adventure to be had through scuba diving or off-roading tours, while those in need in some R&R can certainly find it with traditional Fijian massages performed at the islands’ spas.
-And if the enchanting experience of swimming with giant Manta Rays or majestic sharks doesn’t move you, then perhaps a humbling village visit might.
-So start planning what you’re going to do in the South Pacific archipelago with this list of the best things to do in Fiji.
+There are adventures to be had through scuba diving or off-roading tours, while those in need in some R&R can certainly find it with traditional Fijian massages performed at the islands’ spas.
+And if the enchanting experience of swimming with giant manta rays or majestic sharks doesn’t move you, then perhaps a humbling village visit will.
+So start planning what you’re going to do in the South Pacific archipelago with this whopping list of 101 best things to do in Fiji.

 4. Have a Soak in the Sabeto Mud Pools